4W4I5/Semester-6-Notes/InfoSec/Finals Prep/Finals Prep Notes.md

 ## Message Authentication Code (MAC)
 An alternative authentication technique involves using a secret key to generate a small fixed-size block of data known as a cryptographic checksum or MAC, appended to the message.
 This technique assumes that two communicating parties (say A and B) share a common secret key (K).
 When A sends a message to B, it calculates the MAC as follows:

+- Similar to FCS
+- A and B share a common secret Key K
+- MAC calculated via C(K,M) and appended to message
+- B Calculates MAC and comapres

 \[text{MAC} = C(K, M)\]

 If the received MAC matches the calculated MAC, then: